Join the team

 Adriana Zardini Buzatto (Principal Investigator)

 I began my research journey as an undergraduate student in Brazil in 2008.
 After completing my master’s degree in targeted metabolomics with Dr. Ana Valeria Colnaghi Simionato, I opted to enroll in the Ph.D. program at the University of Alberta, Canada, under the supervision of Dr. Liang Li.
 My research focused on lipidomics of small amounts of biological samples using nanoLC and UHPLC-MS. After graduating in 2020, I joined the Nova Medical Testing and TMIC research teams as a scientist, where I led a team that applied the methodologies I developed for service work and collaborative research focused on lipids.
 Through these opportunities, I had the chance to work with a diverse group of researchers, mentor and guide students and colleagues, and advance my knowledge and passion for lipidomics research.
-I am now committed to building a successful career as a principal investigator at the University of Calgary, with a particular emphasis on the role of unknown lipid species in human metabolism, host-microbiome interactions, and diseases.
+I am now committed to building a successful career as an Assistant Professor at the University of Calgary and Canada Research Chair in Lipidomics, with a particular emphasis on the role of unknown lipid species in human metabolism, host-microbiome interactions, and diseases.

 Graduate students